xinyu0/earth_day_2015_styleguide/icon.md

 title: Icons
 permalink: /icons/
 ---
-Our icons are simple with mostly sharp edges.
-Try to keep your outlines to a 2 pixel width.
+The icons are designed using the same principle as the logo design - simple and recognizable.

 <div class="icon1"></div>
 <div class="icon2"></div>